 - Although it’s tough, there is nothing that can change the situation.
 So just relax, accept it and do what you can to make the process as speedy as possible.
 For example, if you are injured focus on good nutrition and rest to encourage healing.

 - With more time available you can put more work into your movement helping with efficiency.
-Take a look at my free video here to get an example of such an exercise that can improve movement in our pelvis.
+If you are interested in a free 30 minute intake to find out if I can help you please email me to organise a it.

 So, if something gets in your way of training it doesn’t mean that you won’t make your goals.
 Sometimes you just need to have a little patience.